Psychotic Depression And Childhood Trauma :

 This involves the false belief that one has run out of money, or that one has nearly run out (even when, in fact, the individual is comfortably off), together with accompanying fears that one will starve or end up living on the streets in rags.

-This involves seeing or hearing things which are not, in reality, there.
-The former are referred to as visual hallucinations and the latter as auditory hallucinations.
+This involves seeing or hearing things that are not, in reality, there.
+The former is referred to as visual hallucinations and the latter as auditory hallucinations.
 For example, the individual may ‘see’ a vision of the ‘devil’ or ‘hear’ the ‘voice of god’ telling him to kill himself.

 Sometimes, too, other senses may be affected.
 For example, food may lose all its pleasure and taste of nothing, or, even, taste unpleasant.